 Skin Prick Testing (SPT) is one of the oldest allergy tests available and is the cornerstone of primary care allergy diagnosis.
 Allergy testing was first performed by Dr Charles Blackley who was a Manchester GP and Homeopath, to identify grass pollen as the cause for hay fever in 1865.
 This test is still the most highly sensitive allergy test available.
 It tests for specific Immunoglobulin E (IgE) antibodies to environmental allergens such as house dust mite, pollen, cat and dog dander but can also be used to test for food, insect venom and drug allergy.
 A positive result is a typically raised wheal and red flare reaction on the skin.
 It is used to either diagnose or exclude a specific IgE mediated cause for the patient’s allergic symptoms.
 Thus having good positive and negative predictive value in allergy diagnosis

-The newer standardised glycerol based extracts (manufactured by ALK Abello, Allergopharma and Stallergenes) are highly specific and accurate.
+The newer standardised glycerol based extracts (manufactured by ALK Abello, Inmunotek and Lofarma) are highly specific and accurate.
 They are cheap, safe and simple to perform if the tester has been trained to use them and the results are then immediately available.
 These tests are useful to demonstrate to the allergy sufferer, the acute inflammatory nature of allergy.
 They are particularly accurate in diagnosing the cause of asthma and rhinitis.

 Prick and Prick tests are a variation of Skin Prick testing for food allergies and are performed using a drop of the fresh food extract.
 The skin is scratched pricked with a standard lancet through the drop of fresh food extract (for example fresh apple, melon or peach).
 This simple test is highly accurate when the correct lancet is used.